Thomas W. Phillips, Senior United States District Judge

-Communication between counsel and the judge's law clerks is permitted, but such communication should not address the merits of any pending case.
+Communication between counsel and the judge's law clerk is permitted, but such communication should not address the merits of any pending case.

 Preference for the use of telephone conferences rather than in-person conferences for any category of conferences that you schedule in connection with a case.

 The use of telephone conferences is encouraged, and motions requiring a court appearance should be used only to address complicated matters concerning which the parties cannot agree.
-Telephone conferences may be scheduled through communication with the judge's Judicial Assistant, Kim Jones-Richardson.
+Telephone conferences may be scheduled through communication with the judge's Senior Law Clerk, Penny Arning.